 The City of Redmond received a grant from the Washington State Department of Commerce through House Bill (HB) 1923 to develop a Housing Action Plan.
+The deadline for adoption of the Housing Action Plan by resolution is June 30, 2021.
 The overarching aims for the Housing Action Plan are to build more housing, diversify the housing options, and target resources to less advantaged households.
 The grant requires that the Plan incorporate the following components:

 - Housing Needs Assessment: Assess existing and projected housing needs for all income levels and include population and employment trends. - Community and Stakeholder Engagement: Broadly engage the community and provide opportunities for participation and input from community members, community groups, local builders, local realtors, non-profit housing advocates, and faith-based representatives. - Housing Policy Framework Review: Evaluate progress to meet housing targets (including types and units), achievement of housing element goals and policies, and implementation of the schedule of programs and actions.
 Include recommendations to evaluate barriers to achieving goals and programs influencing housing production/preservation. - Housing Strategy Development: Develop strategies to increase the supply of housing, and variety of housing types and actions to increase the supply of housing affordable to all income levels.
 Consider strategies to minimize displacement of low-income residents resulting from redevelopment.
 Evaluate and consider potential efficacy of proposed strategies. - Implementation and Monitoring: Integrate a schedule of programs and actions to implement the recommendations of the Housing Action Plan.
-The implementation plan describes the responsible parties, needed resources, considerations and challenges, and monitoring options useful for tracking outcomes.
+Implementation plan shall identify responsible parties, funding sources, and monitoring to track outcomes.